 The LRN/ingress SBC domain/Action is then shared with the third party service over one of several published APIs (e.g., a flat file with a row “508332,sbc1.sp2.com,A” where “A”=Add).

-The third party service for SP2 expands aggregate routing data input and manages as per-TN VOICE URI field data in the industry NPAC on behalf of SP2.
+The third party service for SP2 expands aggregate routing data input and manages as per-TN VOICE URI field data in the NPAC on behalf of SP2.
 For one example use case,

-Third party service interprets row “508332,sbc1.sp2.com,A” in a shared flat file and generates the associated industry NPAC provisioning actions.
+Third party service interprets row “508332,sbc1.sp2.com,A” in a shared flat file and generates the associated NPAC provisioning actions.
 For example,

-15 numbers (SV records) were found to exist in the industry NPAC with LRN 508332XXXX
+15 numbers (SV records) were found to exist in the NPAC with LRN 508332XXXX

 15 Modify actions are then generated to add “sip:<telephone number>@sbc1.sp2.com” to the VOICE URI field for these SV records